HCLOpenBMC/documents/design/power-control-design.md

    ```
    .RequestedPowerTransition - This property shows the power transition
-                        (xyz.openbmc_project.State.Chassis.Transition.On/Off/Reboot)
+                        (xyz.openbmc_project.State.Chassis.Transition.On/Off/Powercycle)
    ```
-   Based on the transition request the respective mapped target will call and bash script will take the remaining action, based on transition request.
+   Based on the transition request the respective mapped target will call and the bash script will take the remaining action, based on the transition request.

-2. For chassis need to implement power cycle or reboot transition request in the phosphor-state-manager.
+2. For chassis need to implement a power cycle or reboot transition request in the phosphor-state-manager.
 It should be

    Example :